Greek Dark Ages: End

 An Ancient Greek pair of terracotta boots.
 Early geometric period cremation burial of a woman, 900 BC.
 Ancient Agora Museum in Athens.

 The archaeological record of many sites demonstrates that the economic recovery of Greece was well underway by the beginning of the 8th century BC.
 Cemeteries, such as the Kerameikos in Athens or Lefkandi, and sanctuaries, such as Olympia, recently founded in Delphi or the Heraion of Samos, first of the colossal free-standing temples, were richly provided with offerings – including items from the Near East, Egypt, and Italy made of exotic materials including amber and ivory.
 Exports of Greek pottery demonstrate contact with the Levant coast at sites such as Al-Mina and with the region of the Villanovan culture to the north of Rome.

-The decoration of pottery became more elaborate and included figured scenes that parallel the stories of Homeric Epic.
+The decoration of pottery became more elaborate and included figured scenes that parallel the stories of Homeric Epics.
 Iron tools and weapons improved.
 Renewed Mediterranean trade brought new supplies of copper and tin to make a wide range of elaborate bronze objects, such as tripod stands like those offered as prizes in the funeral games celebrated by Achilles for Patroclus.
 Other coastal regions of Greece besides Euboea were once again full participants in the commercial and cultural exchanges of the eastern and central Mediterranean and communities developed governance by an elite group of aristocrats, rather than by the single basileus or chieftain of earlier periods.

 New writing system

 By the beginning of 8th century BC, a new Greek alphabet system was adopted from the Phoenician alphabet by a Greek with first-hand experience of it.
-The Greeks adapted the abjad used to write Phoenician, a Semitic language used by the Phoenicians, notably introducing characters for vowel sounds and thereby creating the first truly alphabetic writing system.
+The Greeks adapted the abjad used to write Phoenician, a Semitic language used by the Phoenicians, notably adapting the matres lectionis and certain other letters of that abjad having no corresponding sound in Greek to represent vowel sounds, thereby creating the first truly alphabetic writing system.
 The new alphabet quickly spread throughout the Mediterranean and was used to write not only the Greek language but also Phrygian and other languages in the eastern Mediterranean.
 As Greece sent out colonies west towards Sicily and Italy (Pithekoussae, Cumae), the influence of their new alphabet extended further.

 The ceramic Euboean artifact inscribed with a few lines written in the Greek alphabet referring to "Nestor's Cup", discovered in a grave at Pithekoussae (Ischia), dates from c.
 730 BC.
 It seems to be the oldest written reference to the Iliad.
 The Etruscans benefited from the innovation: Old Italic variants spread throughout Italy from the 8th century.
 Other variants of the alphabet appear on the Lemnos Stele and in the alphabets of Asia Minor.
 The previous Linear scripts were not completely abandoned: the Cypriot syllabary, descended from Linear A, remained in use on Cyprus in Arcadocypriot Greek and Eteocypriot inscriptions until the Hellenistic era.